HexadigmSystems/FunctionTraits/README.md

           typename NewArgT>
 using ReplaceNthArg_t;
 ```
 Type alias for "F" after replacing its (zero-based) "Nth" argument with "NewArgT".
 Pass "N" via the 2nd template arg (i.e., the zero-based index of the arg you're targeting), and the type you wish to replace it with via the 3rd template arg ("NewArgT").
 The resulting alias is therefore identical to "F" except its "Nth" argument is replaced by "NewArgT" (so passing, say, zero-based "2" for "N" and "int" for "NewArgT" would replace the 3rd function argument with an "int").
 Note that "N" must be less than the number of arguments in the function or a "static_assert" will occur (new argument types can't be added using this trait, only existing argument types replaced).
 If you need to replace multiple arguments then recursively call "ReplaceNthArg_t" again, passing the result as the "F" template arg of "ReplaceNthArg_t" as many times as you need to (each time specifying a new "N" and "NewArgT").
-If you wish to replace all arguments at once then call "ReplaceArgs_t" or "ReplaceArgsTuple_t" instead.
+If you wish to replace all arguments at once then call [ReplaceArgs_t](#replaceargs_t) or [ReplaceArgsTuple_t](#replaceargstuple_t) instead.
 Lastly, note that if "F" has variadic arguments (it ends with "..."), then these remain intact.
-If you need to remove them then call "RemoveVariadicArgs_t" before or after the call to "ReplaceNthArg_t".</details>
+If you need to remove them then call [RemoveVariadicArgs_t](#removevariadicargs_t) before or after the call to "ReplaceNthArg_t".</details>

 <a name="ReplaceReturnType_t"></a><details><summary>ReplaceReturnType_t</summary>
 ```C++